Characters and transfer maps via categorified traces: Thom spectra

 \begin{lem} Given a map $F\colon \cC \to \cD$ in $\CAlg(\PrL)$.
 For every $n$-monoidal $\xi \colon G \to \cC$, we have a natural isomorphism

 \end{lem} \begin{proof} Consider the diagram of lax $n$-monoidal functors

-The left square commutes by naturality, while the right square commutes by inspection.
-Comparing the two paths from the left upper corner to the bottom right corner gives the desired isomorphism. \end{proof}
+The left square commutes by naturality.
+For the right square, note that $F(\xi)_{\cD}$ is the unique $\cD$-linear functor whose restriction to $G$ is given by $F(\xi)\colon G \to \cD$.
+Restricting it to $\Cc[G]$ will thus give a $\Cc$-linear functor whose restriction to $G$ is $F(\xi)$.
+Since $F \circ \xi_{\cD}$ is another such functor, we see that also the right square commutes.
+Comparing the two paths in the resulting diagram from the left upper corner to the bottom right corner gives the desired isomorphism. \end{proof}

 It is not immediately clear that our definition of the $\EE_n$-algebra structure on $\Th_\cC(\xi)$ agrees with other definitions in the literature, such as \cite{ando2018parametrized}, \cite{ACB2018ThomSpectra} and \cite{beardsley2017relative}.
 We address this point by showing that every definition which is functorial in $\cC$, in the sense of the preceding lemma, is isomorphic to our definition.